shiel1dm/AutoReadME/README.md

 ## Usage

-Simply run npm start, then follow on screen prompts.
+simple run `node index.js` or `npm start` and follow the on screen prompt.
+Press Enter to confirm selection/inputs

 ## License

 This project is licensed under the MIT license.

-## Contributing
+## Credits

-n/a
+undefined

 ## Tests